dirtbags/pcapdb/docker/AdditionalConfig.md

 Start container
 ----------
 Only need to include as many devices that you plan to use for Search Head and Capture Disks.
+You can bind to 80 and 443 directly if you do not have other services running.

     docker run --name=pcapdb -p 22080:80 -p 22443:443 \
       -e PCAPDB_HOSTNAME=localhost \
-      -e PCAPDB_MAILHOST=mail.lanl.gov \
+      -e PCAPDB_MAILHOST=mail.server.com \
       --device=/dev/loop1:/dev/loop1 \
       --device=/dev/loop2:/dev/loop2 \
       --device=/dev/loop3:/dev/loop3 \